 They developed a list of 53 terms divided into 13 categories, covering astringency and its nuances, and other tactile or non-tactile sensations.

-Panelists used their fingers to touch the various references and learned to associate these sensations with feelings in their mouth.
+Therefore, panelists used their fingers to touch the various tactile references and learned to associate these sensations with feelings in their mouth.

 A team in Canada used the wine tasting wheel to describe the mouthfeel of red wines from British Columbia, focusing only on astringency and its nuances.